nerdXNature/api-docs/source/index.html.md

 }
 ```

-You can the token endpoint either to refresh an expired access token (access tokens last an hour) or to get a new access and refresh token from a code.
+You can use the token endpoint either to refresh an expired access token (access tokens last an hour) or to get a new access and refresh token from a code.

 ### Endpoint